🔍 Part 1 – Overview of the Prompts Tab

 At the top of the page, you’ll find four essential metrics:

-The number of tracked queries that mention or relate to your brand.
+The number of tracked prompts that mention or relate to your brand.

 • Average Position

-Your average ranking across all queries where your brand appears.
+Your average ranking across all prompts where your brand appears.

 Example: Volkswagen has an average position of #5.40.